Genivia/RE-flex/doc/index.md

 ### Input streams                                        {#regex-input-streams}

 An input object constructed from a `std::istream` (or a derived class) just passes the input text to the matcher engine.
-The stream should contain ASCII, or may contain UTF-8 when Unicode patterns are used.
+The stream should contain ASCII and may contain UTF-8.

 🔝 [Back to table of contents](#)